 Step 5: Secure your chosen material using a clamp or a workbench.

 Wondering when to turn on the jigsaw?
 That step should be next after the material you will be cutting is positioned on a surface using reliable woodworking clamps.
 This will ensure that it will not move around while you are applying the jigsaw on it.
 The clamps should be as sturdy or more than a C-clamp and you can use as many as you deem necessary.
 With clamps in place, cutting with a jigsaw should produce fewer vibrations.

 Step 6: Plug in or insert the battery pack of the jigsaw.

 It’s time to turn on your jigsaw.
 Many would have to be plugged in a power source, while others would depend on a battery.
 It is worth reiterating that the jigsaw should be unplugged or the battery must be removed in case the tool is not in use.
 When using a jigsaw that has to be connected to an electric socket, make sure that the cord can extend into a comfortable length to reach your workbench.
 Once done, find the power trigger for the jigsaw which is usually located on its handle.
-Depending on the model, the jigsaw would come with a lock switch so that you would not have to hold the trigger throughout the entire cut.
+Based on my experience with various models, many jigsaws are equipped with a lock switch, a handy feature that eliminates the need to hold the trigger throughout the entire cut.
 It’s one of those details that can make the task more manageable and less tiring.

 Step 7: Set the speed for the jigsaw.